mocks-server/website/versioned_docs/version-3.0.0/guides-migrating-from-v2.md

 :::note
 * The `corsPreFlight` option now has to be defined directly as an option for the `cors` middleware, which can be an object with any option to it.
 So, now it becomes: `server: { cors: { options : { preflightContinue: true }}}`, or `--server.cors.options='{"corsPreFlight":true}'` in command line arguments.
-* The `addPlugins` option has been deprecated.
-Now, if you want to add plugins to those defined programmatically (as the `main` package does), you should convert your `export` into a function.
-See the example below.
 :::

 ### Examples